dagatsoin/ravioli/packages/ravioli/README.md

   .setControlStatePredicate("isDead", ({ model }) => model.health <= 0)

 ```
-> When you create a kobold you will have acces to its control state like this:
+> When you create a kobold you will have access to its control state like this:
 >
 > ```ts
 > const boss = Kobold.create({name: "Candle master", health: 10}))
 > console.log(boss.state.controlStates) // ["isAlive"]
 > ```

 Note the control state appears in an array.
 In Ravioli we are not force to have only one control state at a time like in a Finite State Machine.
-Your app can be in mutliple control state if you need to. (more on that later)
+Your app can be in mutliple control states if you need to. (more on that later)

 #### Acceptor